jadamb13/appointmentsetter/README.md

 # International Client and Appointment Management System
 Multilingual and global appointment scheduling application with integrated customer management.
-Built with JavaFX, Scene Builder, and MySQL database with Java Database Connectivity (JDBC) API integration.
+Built with JavaFX, Scene Builder, and MySQL database with Java Database Connectivity (JDBC), Localization, and Time/Date API integration.

 ### The application allows users to:
 <ul>